kultmedia/local-proxy/README.md

 # Local Proxy

-This simple docker setup allows you to redirect a locally configured domain to your localhost, pointing to a specific port number.
+This simple docker setup allows you to proxy a domain to your localhost, pointing to a specific port number.

-Specifically, this is currently used for forwarding:
+Specifically, this is currently used for proxying:

 ```
 local.kultmedia.com